So you’re lucky enough to be spending three days in Mexico City? Nice one!

 Evening Cocktails On The Roof

 This place is so good, that our founder Fergus has been known to eat here three times on a three day trip to Mexico!
 With the look and feel of a seaside cantina make sure you try their margaritas!
 The meal starts with complimentary seafood soup and homemade tomatillo salsa.
-Highly recommended is the tuna ceviche and the grilled octopus.
+Highly recommended is the ceviche and the grilled octopus.
 There a few different locations in Mexico City.
 We would recommend the one in Polanco.
 Closes at 6pm on Sunday and Monday.

 Day Three In Mexico City